KristinnGudmundurOgRagnar/VEFT3/README.md

 Run
 ---

-There are two server, one for Kodemon insertions and one for API
+There are two server, one for Kodemon database and one for API

 To run Kodemon database server run

 `node index.js`

 To run API server run

 `node apiserver.js`

 Web Application
 ----------------

-Under 'html' folder is the web application.
+Under `html` folder is the web application.
 Read README.md for more information